Printable Page

 For the most part I keep a high frequency 3-5 times a week and I also use a variety of techniques such as drop sets, supersets, burns, eccentrics etc. As well I like to go to failure since it gives my muscles a better workout, but I never do it on ever set.

 Lastly I like incorporating cardio into my programs.
-One thing I did not mention is how Ectomorphs are geared more towards endurance sports, hence the reason why many long distance runners and cyclers are skinny.
+One thing I did not mention is how Ectomorphs are geared more toward endurance sports, hence the reason why many long distance runners and cyclers are skinny.
 The cardio helps develop a more efficient respiratory system and heart.
 This helps me pump blood to my muscles faster, and make better use of oxygen to further assist in my workouts.

 2nd Place - BurningHeart